kapi2800/qwen3-tts-mac/README.md

 ---

 If you made it this far and this actually worked for you, maybe hit that star button.
 Or don't.
-I'm just a readme, not your boss.
+I'm just a readme.